 “To completely analyse what we do when we read would almost be the acme of the psychologist’s achievements, for it would be to describe very many of the most intricate workings of the human mind” Margaret J. Snowling, The Science of Reading: A Handbook

 As the digital age surges forward how we read and absorb information is further evolving.
 Visual and interactive communication combined with text is becoming key to telling a memorable story.
 And as marketers we want people to read our content to the end, remember what it was about, who we are and what we offer.
-We want our story to stick in reader’s minds.
+We want our story to stick in the reader’s mind.

-When faced with visuals and text formatted similarly on both an ipad and a static magazine, a one year old displays an expectation for interaction.
+When faced with visuals and text formatted similarly on both an iPad and a static magazine, a one-year-old displays an expectation for interaction.
 This will without a doubt become the norm for future generations.